FousseynouDiakhite/FousseynouDiakhite/README.md

 - 👋 Hi, I’m @Fousseynou Diakhite
 - 👀 I’m interested in Web dev and IA
-- 🌱 I’m currently learning web dev and IA
+- 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me fousseynoudiakhite565@gmail.com